Securing a Web Application with OAuth2/OpenID Connect

 authorize

 After a successful app authentication, GitHub provides a temporary code value.
-This code is then posted back to GitHub in exchange for an access_token which is in turn translated to a User instance in your vert.x application.
+This code is then posted back to GitHub in exchange for an access_token which is in turn translated to a User instance in your Vert.x application.
 All this is taken care for you by the handler.

 Checking granted scopes